neuralmagic/sparseml/integrations/dbolya-yolact/README.md

 The export process is modified such that the quantized and pruned models are corrected and folded properly.

-For example, the following command can be run to export a trained/sparsified yolact model's checkpoint:
+For example, the following command can be run to export a trained/sparsified YOLACT model's checkpoint:

 ```bash